 - Activities: Swimming, Surfing

 - Good for swimming: Yes

 Maunganui Beach ranks among the top 25 best beaches in the world, which is why it is no surprise that it is a popular tourist destination!
 This beach, located on New Zealand’s North Island, is known for its white-sand beaches, crystal clear water, and lush vegetation.
-Maunganui Beach is situated in the city of Tauranga and is only a short drive from Rotorua.
+Maunganui Beach is one of the best places to visit in Mount Maunganui and is situated very close to Tauranga and is only a short drive from Rotorua.